 Quick overview

-– LearnDash: A veteran, full-featured premium LMS.
-Strong course and quiz tools, drip content, and advanced capabilities.
-No free version; pricing starts at $199/year for one site.
-Some advanced features require paid add-ons.
+– LearnDash: A mature, feature-rich premium LMS.
+Strong course and quiz systems, drip by time or date, and advanced tools.
+No free version; pricing starts at around $199/year for a single site.
+Several capabilities require paid add-ons.

-– Masteriyo: A newer LMS with a free core plugin that includes fundamental LMS features—unlimited courses/lessons/quizzes, certificates, selling capabilities, reviews, and instructor support.
-Advanced integrations and features are available via Masteriyo Pro.
+– Masteriyo: A newer option with a free core plugin that includes unlimited courses, lessons, quizzes, certificates, built-in selling, reviews, and multi-instructor support.
+Pro adds advanced integrations and extra features.

 Course creation

-– Masteriyo: Guided onboarding wizard, starter templates, choice of block editor or Elementor, and a modern React-based drag-and-drop single-page course builder.
+– Masteriyo: Provides a guided onboarding, starter templates, choice of block editor or Elementor, and a modern React-based single-page course builder with drag-and-drop.
 All course content is managed in one interface.
-Free core supports unlimited courses, lessons, and quizzes and offers sequential (“sequential” vs “self-paced”) modes and helpful student options (like “open last lesson”).
+The free core allows unlimited courses, lessons, and quizzes and supports sequential or self-paced modes, plus student-friendly options like “open last lesson.”

 Quizzes and assessments

-– LearnDash: Advanced quiz builder with many question types, custom scoring, timed tests, question banks, and conditional behavior.
-Highly suited for rigorous assessment needs.
+– LearnDash: Advanced quiz builder with many question types, timers, question banks, custom scoring, and conditional behaviors—well suited for rigorous assessments.

-– Masteriyo: Built-in quiz builder supporting multiple question types, unlimited quiz questions, points, and time limits in the free version.
-Assignments, a Gradebook, and more advanced quiz features are available in Pro.
+– Masteriyo: Free quiz builder supports multiple question types, unlimited quiz questions, points, and time limits.
+Assignments and a Gradebook are included in Pro.

 Certificates and rewards

-– LearnDash: Built-in certificates, points and badges, automatic issuance based on quiz/course completion.
+– LearnDash: Native certificates, points, and badges with automatic issuance based on completion—some features may rely on add-ons.

-– Masteriyo: Certificate builder included in the free core, with templates and online verification codes for authenticity.
-Course ratings and reviews are included in the free version (where LearnDash requires an add-on).
+– Masteriyo: Certificate builder is available in the free core with templates and online verification codes.
+Ratings and reviews are included in the free version, while LearnDash often requires an add-on for reviews.

 Content drip and progression

-– LearnDash: Built-in drip by intervals after enrollment or specific calendar dates; supports linear progression.
+– LearnDash: Built-in drip by enrollment interval or calendar date with options for linear progression.

-– Masteriyo: Free core supports sequential and self-paced access; Advanced Content Drip (timed releases by date or days after enrollment) is available as a Pro add-on.
-If you only need sequential progression, the free plugin covers that.
+– Masteriyo: Free core supports sequential (linear) and self-paced progression.
+Advanced Content Drip (timed releases by date or days after enrollment) is a Pro add-on.
+If you only need sequential progression, the free plugin covers it.

 Selling courses and payments

-– LearnDash: Supports selling courses with built-in Stripe/PayPal and WooCommerce integration; subscriptions and one-time payments.
-Coupons often require WooCommerce or add-ons.
+– LearnDash: Sells courses via built-in Stripe/PayPal and WooCommerce integrations; supports subscriptions and one-time payments.
+Coupons and extended commerce features often need WooCommerce or add-ons.

-– Masteriyo: Free core includes a built-in order system and supports PayPal, Stripe, Mollie, and Lemon Squeezy out of the box.
-You can sell courses without WooCommerce and create coupons natively.
-WooCommerce integration is available if desired.
+– Masteriyo: Free core includes an order system and supports PayPal, Stripe, Mollie, and Lemon Squeezy out of the box, so you can sell courses without WooCommerce and create native coupons.
+WooCommerce integration is available if you want it.

 Multi-instructor and marketplace features

-– LearnDash: Base plugin assumes a single author.
-Instructor Role and Groups Management are paid add-ons that enable multi-instructor setups and group functionality.
+– LearnDash: The base plugin is author-centric.
+Instructor Role and Groups Management are paid add-ons that add multi-instructor and group capabilities.

 – Masteriyo: Natively supports unlimited instructors and students in the free core, with frontend instructor profiles and dashboards.
-Includes a revenue-sharing mechanism for marketplace-style sites, allowing automatic commission splits between admin and instructors.
+It also includes a revenue-sharing mechanism for marketplace-style sites to split commissions between admins and instructors.

-– LearnDash: Large ecosystem of official and third-party add-ons; ProPanel (paid) for advanced analytics; Gradebook and other features often require paid extensions.
+– LearnDash: Large ecosystem of official and third-party add-ons; paid ProPanel for real-time analytics; many LMS extras available as extensions.

-– Masteriyo: Integrations and add-ons available; analytics dashboard and pro features in paid plans.
-SCORM/xAPI support and other integrations exist or are attainable via add-ons.
+– Masteriyo: Offers integrations and add-ons with analytics and pro features in paid plans.
+SCORM/xAPI support and other integrations are available via add-ons or Pro.

-– Masteriyo: Core plugin is free on WordPress.org and allows course sales, unlimited courses, and students with no upfront cost.
-Pro plans unlock advanced features (advanced drip, assignments, gradebook, extra integrations) with paid tiers starting around promotional pricing (e.g., $99/yr for one site on promo).
+– Masteriyo: Core plugin is free on WordPress.org and supports course sales, unlimited content, and students with no upfront cost.
+Pro plans unlock advanced drip, assignments, gradebook, and extra integrations; promotional Pro pricing can start around $99/yr for one site.

 Which should you choose?